tladotco/engagement-team-handbook/_docs/greenfield-project-checklist.md

 -  Add Application insights (see DevOps for creating insights account)
 -  Added logging middleware
 -  Added [documentation]({{ site.baseurl}}/docs/documentation) template (README to root)
+-  If this is a new product, set up a public Slack channel, i.e `website-carkeys` and invite anyone working with this product

 ## Dev Ops